shidi1985/academic-kickstart/content/post/2018-Patent-MMCHVDC-Filed/index.md

   focal_point = "Smart"

 +++
-A US patent application has been filed for our technology on modeling MMV-HVDC for power system simulation, with title of the invention "Generalized Equivalent Circuit Model of MMC-HVDC for Power System Simulation"
+A US patent application has been filed for our technology on modeling MMC-HVDC for power system simulation, with the following title "Generalized Equivalent Circuit Model of MMC-HVDC for Power System Simulation"